JAlcocerT/JAlcocerT/content/blog/biz-re-website.md

 ## Conclusions

-This is kind of a **three in one project**:
+This is kind of a **four in one project**:

 1. Responsive **Web** UI
 2. **Real Estate Calculator** to engage users and potential clients
 3. **Gen AI App** to provide recommendations based on the available houses
 4. **Scrapping Tool** to get Photos automatically

 5. Bonus: Newsletter (with mailerlite) + GDPR Compliant Web Analytics: [Litlyx](https://dashboard.litlyx.com/) + Forms/Questionaires:[Formbricks](https://jalcocert.github.io/JAlcocerT/blog/dev-forms)

 **Result**: <https://dm-real-estate.com/> or https://moises-era.pages.dev (vs) https://dm-realestate.web.app/

 {{< callout type="info" >}}
-And with an interesting tool to get the photo properties automated
+And with an interesting tool to get the photo properties adquisition automated
 {{< /callout >}}

-> Still, would you keep your Wordpress, Ghost, Wix?
+> Still, would you keep your [Wordpress](https://fossengineer.com/selfhosting-wordpress-docker/), [Ghost](https://fossengineer.com/selfhosting-ghost-docker/), Wix?

 ---